Director, Head of Sales

 In his pursuit of an idealised subject, he was an acolyte of Frederic, Lord Leighton, PRA and Sir Lawrence Alma-Tadema, RA, and like them, attention to detail was important to him.
 The props that appear in his works were often from his own collection; he was an archaeologist as well as a painter and it was important to him that the classical world he chose to portray was as accurate as possible.

 Monumental in both scale and quality, and presented in a majestic tabernacle frame, the painting received 'welcome praise' when exhibited at London's New Gallery in 1902.
 The model is shown leaning languidly against a leopard skin which is draped over a marble wall.
 She is holding a tambourine, a reference to her role, a crown of violets, symbolic of everlasting love adorns her head.
 In the distance the deep blue of the Ionian Sea can be seen.
 Her diaphanous yellow robe, suggestively transparent, and the lilac stola with limbic design around her waist place her firmly in the ancient world.
+The painting of a young beauty is typical of Godward's ability to 'pop' a picture from across the room.
+He has pushed chromatic harmonies to the utmost degree, stopping just before they clash, and the abundance of detail is moderated by the clarity of execution.
 This pictorial language would have been well understood by the audience at the time - there is no narrative; the viewer is invited to contemplate the scene and derive pleasure - this is Art for Art's sake.

 Godward was introduced to the artists of the RBA circle, and to Whistler himself, through his regular models, the infamous Pettigrew sisters.
 Lilly, Harriet and Rose Pettigrew sat for a host of artists in the 1880s, including Millais, Leighton, Holman Hunt, Burne-Jones, Whistler, Sargent, Poynter and Roussel.
 Described by Millais' son as 'three little gypsies... they just came when they liked, and only smiled benignly when lectured on their lack of punctuality', the three sisters were renowned for their beauty, and artists clamoured for their attention.
 As Rose Pettigrew later wrote, 'we became the rage among the artists, and it was most difficult to get sittings from us... every exhibition had a picture of at least one of the "beautiful Miss Pettigrews".
 The sisters feature in a number of works from the late 1880s, including 'Lily', 'The Engagement Ring', and 'Waiting for the Procession' (sold Bonhams London).

-Feeling abandoned by his family (after he left to live in Italy with one of his models) Godward took his own life at the age of 61 on his return to London in 1922.
+Feeling abandoned by his family (after he followed one of his models to Italy) and his sales gallery, Godward took his own life at the age of 61 on his return to London in 1922.
 By then, many of the great exponents of this classical tradition had already gone.
 Alma-Tadema died in 1912, Waterhouse in 1917, and Sir Edward John Poynter, who as President of the Royal Academy was a great and influential champion of classical painting, died in 1919.
-As Vern Swanson notes 'Godward became the climatic figure of English classical subject painting as this genre shrivelled under the blaze of the twentieth century
+As Vern Swanson notes 'Godward became the climatic figure of English classical subject painting as this genre shrivelled under the blaze of the twentieth century avant-garde.'